 Provide a project title that is descriptive of the location and action being taken.

-Provide a narrative of 200 words or less that offers a concise description of the project context, approach, specific actions, outputs, and expected outcomes or long term desired impact.
+Provide a concise narrative of 200 words or less that describes the project context, site conditions, and factors that may influence successful implementation, expected outcomes, and long-term desired impact.

 Chattooga Conservancy, Inc. for Rabun County Agricultural Best Management Practice Project, Green Infrastructure Project, and Warwoman Creek Pollution Mitigation Project.